wadewilliamsw1234/wadewilliamsw1234/README.md

 <br>

 ## 🚀 About Me
-- **Background:** Former real estate finance at Blackstone and Amherst.
+- **Background:** Former investment analyst at Blackstone and Amherst.
 - **Currently:** Dedicating my time to building fun robots and useful AI agents; incoming M.Sc.
 Robotics candidate at Northeastern.
 - **Mission:** Striving to automate repetitive, boring tasks and make the world more fun.